How to Make Faux Tumbled Marble Tile

 Considering that tumbled marble tiles are quite expensive to purchase, you might consider treating ordinary tiles to look like tumbled marble with a DIY process.
-You can perform this process on either your existing floors or worktop tiles or on new tiles you intend to install.
+You can perform this process on your existing floors or worktop tiles or new tiles you intend to install.

 Step 1 - Roughening the Tiles

 To acquire a tumbled look, the tiles need to be abraded.
 An option is to use an electric sander to remove the glaze from the tiles.
-Use coarse sandpaper, say 150 grit, to acquire the desired effect.
+Next, use coarse sandpaper, say 150 grit, to acquire the desired effect.
 Rougher than this will leave undesired rubbing marks that will show in the final product.

 Alternatively, you can use a liquid acid or paint remover.
 Make sure to wear your protective clothing before starting this part of the project.
 Using an old brush, thoroughly apply to the tiles.
 Leave the acid or paint remover on for approximately 15 minutes.
-Wash the tiles with plenty of water and liquid detergent and dry the tiles.
+Next, wash the tiles with plenty of water and liquid detergent and dry the tiles.
 You will now notice that the surface of tiles has become rather rough, thus the desired effect.
 If you are still not happy with the result, repeat the process a second time.

 Step 2 - Cleaning the Tiles